 Your own business gives you the flexibility to work when you want to and to go to clients where they are.
 Working for a facility gives you stability and the clients come to you.

-As a NSCA Certified Personal Trainer, you are able to help clients achieve their goals or refer clients to health care professionals or nutritionists.
-You become the expert in the personal training field and people will come to you for your expertise and advice on various personal training issues.v
+As an NSCA Certified Personal Trainer, you can help clients achieve their goals or refer clients to health care professionals or nutritionists.
+You become an expert in the personal training field and people will come to you for your expertise and advice on various personal training issues.

 NSCA Personal Trainer Certification History